engity-com/bifroest/docs/reference/auditlog/index.md

 * Windows: `C:\ProgramData\Engity\Bifroest\auditlog-key`

 <<property("encryptionPublicKey", "SSH Public Key", "../data-type.md#ssh-public-key")>>
-Optional OpenSSH Ed25519 or RSA public key used to encrypt each audit event payload as an independent [age](https://age-encryption.org/) message.
-If neither this property nor `encryptionPublicKeyFile` is configured, event payloads are stored unencrypted.
-Structural metadata needed for recovery, signatures, hash chains, and segment verification remains visible, but the encrypted event is covered by the record signature and hash.
+Optional OpenSSH Ed25519 or RSA public key used to encrypt each event's confidential CBOR fields as an independent [age](https://age-encryption.org/) message.
+Without a recipient, Bifröst writes `.baudit`; with one, it writes `.beaudit`.
+The event name, domain, outcome, timestamp and verification metadata remain visible and signed in either format.
+Flow names, correlation IDs and the other [confidential event fields](native-format-contract.md#public-and-confidential-audit-fields) are compressed and encrypted only in `.beaudit`.
+Both formats contain these private fields in their original files, so restrict storage access regardless of extension.

 Exactly one public key is accepted.
 Keep its private key outside the Bifröst server and supply it only to offline audit commands through `--decryptionIdentityFile`.
 The encryption key must differ from every private key available to the server.
 Bifröst rejects reuse of host keys, audit signing keys, statically configured SSH environment keys, and SFTP remote-target identity keys; operators must ensure dynamically rendered identity paths cannot resolve to the encryption key.
 Changing, adding, or removing the encryption recipient for a journal containing records is rejected; key rotation requires preserving old decryption identities and is not yet supported.